U.S. Route 50 in Maryland: History

-Extension to the Eastern Shore

 Just before the Chesapeake Bay Bridge's completion, in 1948, US 50 was extended east to Ocean City.
 This extension brought the route across the bay via an existing ferry service, and US 50 replaced much of US 213 and portions of MD 404 on the Eastern Shore.
-As a result of US 50 being routed onto the Eastern Shore, US 213 north of what is now US 50 was removed from the U.S. Highway system, and became the current MD 213 by the late 1970s.
-Once the original two-lane span of the bridge was completed in 1952, it replaced the ferry, which had been in service since the 1930s.
+As a result of US 50 being routed onto the Eastern Shore, US 213 north of what is now US 50 was removed from the U.S. Highway system, and later the current MD 213.
+Once the original two-lane span of the bridge was completed in 1952, it replaced the ferry, which had been in service since the road opened.
 The John Hanson Highway, named for John Hanson, was the first section of US 50 to be upgraded to a freeway in Maryland.
 It was completed soon after the Bay Bridge was built, and the older alignment was redesignated MD 450.
 A slight extension of MD 450 was then built to reconnect it with US 50 near the present-day intersection with MD 2.
+The rest of the new alignment was completed by 1961, unlike it, they were grade separated.